kdheepak/panvimdoc/doc/panvimdoc.md

 In vim doc tags are created for anchors to the internal document.
 For external links, the links are populated in a separate links section.

 If the external link is to the neovim documentation, an internal vim link is generated.
-See [cursorcolumn](https://neovim.io/doc/user/options.html#'cursorcolumn') as an example.
+See [cursorcolumn](https://neovim.io/doc/user/options.html#'cursorcolumn') or [`completeopt`](https://neovim.io/doc/user/options.html#'completeopt') as an example.

 ## Mappings